monefiera/Origin-Twitter/README.md

 ・[Hex To Smali Online Converter](https://pantrif.github.io/HexToSmaliConverter/#) to analyze some colors<br>

 ## State changes in original apk
-- Bring Back Twitter※ without relying on piko patch ※Fix ugly alterations(including blands) by Elon Musk<br>
+- Bring Back Twitter※ without relying on piko patch<br>
+※Fix ugly alterations(including blands) by Elon Musk<br>
 - Replaced Post with Tweet(but only EN & JP)
 - Change Color Theme but it needs reinstall

 ## Color Menu
 You can choose from several color themes like Twitter for Web<br>

 ①Original Twitter's Colors<br>
 💧Origin Blue(#1d9bf0)<br>
 ⭐Star Gold(#fed400)<br>